david-mangena/isPalindrome/README.md

 A palindrome is a word, phrase, number or sequence of words that reads the same backward as forward.
 Punctuation and spaces between the words or lettering is allowed.

+Project Setup
+Clone this repository.
+Run cd tau-intro-selenium-py to enter the project.
+Run pipenv install to install the dependencies.
+Run pipenv run python -m pytest to verify that the framework can run tests.
+Create a branch for your code changes.
+(See Repository Branching below.)

 ## Running the tests

 On your terminal run the program with the follow command python isPalindrome.py